Everyday algorithm auditing: Understanding the power of everyday users in surfacing harmful algorithmic behaviors: Case Studies

-Having developed a hypothesis that the filtering issues were related to the advertising offer, business owners began to test by seeing what happened to reviews for businesses following calls from Yelp Sales agents \footnote{e.g., https://www.yelp.com/topic/miami-yelps-filtering-seems-like-extortion}.
-Results of these tests were circulated to others via the discussion forums, where business reviewers joined business owners in conversation about the filtering algorithm.
-Alternate hypotheses arose, such as the theory that reviews were being filtered out because writers appeared illegitimate based on profile appearance or behavior — e.g., no profile picture and few friends; writing too few, too pithy, too extreme, or too infrequent reviews \footnote{https://www.yelp.com/topic/denver-yelp-routinely-filters-my-customer-reviews-because-i-wont-advertise-with-them \& https://www.yelp.com/topic/walden-why-does-my-yelp-review-not-show-up-on-the-company-site}.
-These conjectures were often based on users’ folk theories about how the filtering algorithm operated and not on concrete data \cite{eslami2019user}.
-Yelp users probed these hypotheses through debate in the forum and through further testing that often involved business owners analyzing the elements of filtered and recommended reviews and business reviewers visiting establishments and leaving reviews to test whether they would be visible \footnote{https://www.yelp.com/topic/dallas-yelp-filtering-almost-all-reviews-removing-more-by-the-day}.
-Business owners participated especially intentionally, as they often had personal motivation if the algorithm had started filtering their business’s positive reviews or recommending their business’s negative reviews.
+Having developed a hypothesis that the filtering issues were related to the advertising offer, business owners began to test by seeing what happened to reviews for businesses following calls from Yelp Sales agents.\footnote{e.g., \url{https://www.yelp.com/topic/miami-yelps-filtering-seems-like-extortion}} Results of these tests were circulated to others via the discussion forums, where business reviewers joined business owners in conversation about the filtering algorithm.
+Alternate hypotheses arose, such as the theory that reviews were being filtered out because writers appeared illegitimate based on profile appearance or behavior\thinspace—\thinspace e.g., no profile picture and few friends; writing too few, too pithy, too extreme, or too infrequent reviews.\footnote{\url{https://www.yelp.com/topic/denver-yelp-routinely-filters-my-customer-reviews-because-i-wont-advertise-with-them} \& \url{https://www.yelp.com/topic/walden-why-does-my-yelp-review-not-show-up-on-the-company-site}} These conjectures were often based on users’ folk theories about how the filtering algorithm operated and not on concrete data \cite{eslami2019user}.
+Yelp users probed these hypotheses through debate in the forum and through further testing that often involved business owners analyzing the elements of filtered and recommended reviews and business reviewers visiting establishments and leaving reviews to test whether they would be visible.\footnote{\url{https://www.yelp.com/topic/dallas-yelp-filtering-almost-all-reviews-removing-more-by-the-day}} Business owners participated especially intentionally, as they often had personal motivation if the algorithm had started filtering their business’s positive reviews or recommending their business’s negative reviews.
 Throughout, the users referred to the tests they had run and witnessed as evidence in support of or in opposition to various proposed hypotheses.

 The audit of Yelp’s review filtering algorithm by everyday Yelp users has a number of ramifications.
 In perhaps the largest and most visible result, the claims of the audit led to many lawsuits filed over the years with almost 700 accumulated over time \cite{kang2013yelp,palmiotto2020yelp}.
 Though these lawsuits were ultimately unsuccessful \cite{goldman2014yelp}, they created a large amount of public awareness and forced Yelp to engage with the complaints, at least in the legal arena.
 Perhaps the widespread initiation of this everyday audit, with different business owners in widely separated locations noticing the inconsistency in the filtering algorithm’s behavior at the same time in a sort of collective initiation, forged the way for such large impact.
 In a smaller but still important way, the everyday audit created awareness and support in a counterpublic space within the Yelp platform on Yelp Talk discussion forums as users collectively considered the filtering algorithm.
 Yelp unintentionally allowed this, but it formed an imperative aspect of this everyday audit and highlights the value of providing an ecosystem for communication and discussion between audit participants.